OWASP/ASVS/4.0/en/0x90-Appendix-A_Glossary.md

 - **Component** – a self-contained unit of code, with associated disk and network interfaces that communicates with other components.
 - **Cross-Site Scripting** (XSS) – A security vulnerability typically found in web applications allowing the injection of client-side scripts into content.
 - **Cryptographic module** – Hardware, software, and/or firmware that implements cryptographic algorithms and/or generates cryptographic keys.
-- **CWE** - Common Weakness Enumeration (CWE) is a community-developed list of common software security weaknesses.
+- **Common Weakness Enumeration** (CWE) - A community-developed list of common software security weaknesses.
 It serves as a common language, a measuring stick for software security tools, and as a baseline for weakness identification, mitigation, and prevention efforts.
-- **DAST** – Dynamic application security testing (DAST) technologies are designed to detect conditions indicative of a security vulnerability in an application in its running state.
 - **Design Verification** – The technical assessment of the security architecture of an application.
+- **Dynamic Application Security Testing** (DAST) - Technologies are designed to detect conditions indicative of a security vulnerability in an application in its running state.
 - **Dynamic Verification** – The use of automated tools that use vulnerability signatures to find problems during the execution of an application.
 - **Fast IDentity Online** (FIDO) - A set of authentication standards which allow a variety of different authentication methods to be used including biometrics, Trusted Platform Modules (TPMs), USB security tokens, etc.
 - **Globally Unique Identifier** (GUID) – a unique reference number used as an identifier in software.